Public Funding Resources in Hawaii

 1) SBIR (Small Business Innovation Research)

-Summary: For Bioenergy concepts and companies that are in their infancy, the College of Tropical Agriculture and Human Resources (CTAHR) and the Daniel K. Inouye Pacific Basin Agricultural Research Center (PBARC) are resources to inquire about research funding.
+Summary: For Bioenergy concepts and companies that are in their infancy, the College of Tropical Agriculture and Human Resources (CTAHR) and the Daniel K. Inouye Pacific Basin Agricultural Research Center (PBARC) supported by the U.S. Department of Agriculture are resources to inquire about research funding.

 Public Sources of Funding: Loan Programs

-Summary: In July 2008, Hawaii enacted legislation (HB 2261) which created a loan program for agriculture and aquaculture renewable energy projects.
-Farmers and aquaculturists may receive loans for projects involving photovoltaic (PV) energy, hydroelectric power, wind power generation, methane generation, bio-diesel and ethanol production.
+Summary: Under the Hawaii Department of Agriculture’s loan program for agriculture and aquaculture renewable energy projects, farmers and aquaculturists may receive loans for projects involving photovoltaic (PV) energy, hydroelectric power, wind power generation, methane generation, bio-diesel and ethanol production.
 Loans may provide up to 85% of the project cost (up to a maximum of $1,500,000) for a term of up to forty years.
 To be eligible, the applicant must be a qualified farmer or aquaculturist with a sound credit rating and the ability to repay the loan, as determined by the Department of Agriculture.

-3) USDA – Rural Energy for America Program (REAP) Loan Guarantees
+3) U.S. Department of Agriculture – Rural Energy for America Program (REAP) Loan Guarantees

-Summary: This program provides guaranteed loan financing and grant funding to agricultural producers and rural small businesses to purchase or install renewable energy systems or make energy efficiency improvements.
+Summary: REAP provides guaranteed loan financing and grant funding to agricultural producers and rural small businesses to purchase or install renewable energy systems or make energy efficiency improvements.

-Please note that the listings, the associations and contacts herein are provided for informational purposes only and are not meant to be all inclusive.
-The Department of Business, Economic Development and Tourism does not endorse or certify the individuals, firms or businesses on these lists.
-If you are a firm that engages in the specialization of commercial scale renewable energy project development, finance, consulting or investment services, and wishes to be added to the content found in these summary pages, we welcome you to contact us and provide your information for listing.
-Please contact Cameron Black at firstname.lastname@example.org.
+These resources are advisory and for informational purposes only and may not be relied upon to determine the available incentives.
+Contact the appropriate agencies and entities for information on local, state, and federal incentives for renewable energy.
+The listings, associations, and contacts herein are provided for informational purposes only and are not meant to be all inclusive.
+The Hawaii State Energy Office does not endorse or certify the individuals, firms ,or businesses on these lists.
+If you are a firm that engages in the specialization of commercial scale renewable energy project development, finance, consulting or investment services and wish be to added to the content found in these following summary pages, we welcome you to contact us and provide your information for listing.